 Registration of birth

-- New parents should email firstname.lastname@example.org to request birth registration.
+New parents should email email@example.com to request birth registration.
 A scan or photograph of the A4 birth confirmation form issued by the hospital should be attached to this email, along with contact details for the parents.
+A registrar will contact you to schedule the telephone registration appointment.

 Registration of death